Interview home coding tasks: my policy

 In recent years there seems to have been a shift in interviews: less pairing exercises and more home coding tasks / projects.

 After recent experience of home coding projects pre-interview, I’ve set a policy for my engagement in these tasks.
-I’m detailing it below, in part to avoid repeating myself to recruiters.
+I’m detailing it below, partly to avoid repeating myself to recruiters.
 Further down I give some reasons and discussion.

 My home coding test policy